People of Pease Park: Daniel R. Palmer

 PPC: What is one thing that still draws you to Pease Park to this day?

-Daniel: I think I speak for a lot of people here that we come to the park to unwind, decompress, contemplate, take in mother nature, get some rays, and fresh air.
+Daniel: I think I speak for a lot of people here that we come to the park to unwind, decompress, contemplate, get some rays, the fresh air, and to just be present in nature and with the wildlife.
 It's very therapeutic.
-So a nice added ambiance of easy listening and fingerpicking adds to the already pleasant and down-to-earth atmosphere for me, as well as the passersby.
+So people seem to enjoy the additional fingerpicking ambiance that contributes to the already pleasant and down-to-earth atmosphere for me, as well as the passersby.

 PPC: Do you have any current projects you would like for us to share?

-Daniel: My next project, Those Crossings Over, is also acoustic fingerpicking, but has more ominous nuances, and the song titles point towards immortality and the afterlife.
-I'd like to work on piano material too, but you can't exactly hike out there with one on your back.
+Daniel: A lot of my current and future works delve deeply into themes of immortality and the afterlife.
+I’d like to work on piano material too, but you can’t exactly hike out there with one on your back.
 There was a time when the city stationed pianos all over the trails.
-It'd be cool if they did that again!
-You never know whose path you might cross that has some good "chops" as Louis Armstrong used to say.
+It would be cool if they did that again!
+You never know whose path you might cross that has some good “chops” as Louis Armstrong used to say.